AIM Rule 26

 The Board has a regular schedule of meetings together with further meetings when required.
 In addition, there is a formal schedule of matters reserved specifically to the Board for its decision, including the approval of the annual financial statements, budgets, significant contracts, significant capital expenditure and senior management appointments.

-The Non-Executive Director meet with the Executive Chairman separately during the year to discuss the business and strategy.
+The Non-executive Director meets with the Non-executive Chairman separately during the year to discuss performance of the business and Group strategy.

 The Company Secretary is responsible to the Board for ensuring that Board procedures are followed and that applicable rules and regulations are complied with.
 The Group’s professional advisors are available for consultation by the Board as required.
 Individual Directors may take independent professional advice, if necessary, at the Group’s expense.

-The Executive Chairman holds regular business review meetings with Senior Management.
+The Non-executive Chairman holds regular business review meetings with Senior Management.

 Attendance